Childbirth Services and Support

 - Signs of labor, what to expect and when to go to the hospital

-Whether you're preparing to welcome your first child or another addition to the family, The Birthplace offers up-to-date information in childbirth preparation classes on Wednesdays and Saturdays throughout the year.
+Whether you're preparing to welcome your first child or another addition to the family, The Birthplace offers up-to-date information in childbirth preparation classes on Tuesdays and Saturdays throughout the year.

 Breastfeeding classes are also available.
 During this time, you can learn how to position your baby, maintain a good supply of milk and solve common problems.
 This class should be taken before the birth of your baby.

 To discover The Birthplace at Spring Valley Hospital, we offer small group tours and a video tour.
 After each in-person tour, you may also take the opportunity to pre-register for your upcoming maternity visit.

 All in-person tours begin in our Birthplace lobby, which has 24/7 access.
 It is located across from the main entrance at 5400 S. Rainbow Blvd. (cross street Hacienda).

 For everyone’s safety, each visitor will need to undergo a health screening and wear a mask during their tour.
 We look forward to meeting you and being part of this very special life experience!

 We recommend pre-registering for your upcoming birth at least 30 days before your expected due date or around the 36th week of your pregnancy.
 Three registration options are available: